turuflowers/roootgrid/README.md

 Very basic responsive grid, 320px module base.
 It has modules of 320px, till 960px (for now).
+It's great for FAST responsive prototyping, because the media queries breakpoints are only three.

 Demo
 ---
 ### http://roootgroup.com.ar/roootGrid/

+Websites using roootGrid
+---
+*** coming soon! ***

 Installation
 ---